Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now, if there’s one thing I would maybe like to see here, it would be video explanations breaking down each problem.
 Some other test prep companies are going this way (see Magoosh), but none have covered all the old LSAT problems with videos yet.

-I’m sure LSAT Lab will get there at some point, but given their high quality and well-explained videos, I think a quick hit video breakdown would push this course over the top.
+I’m sure LSAT Lab will get there at some point, but given their high-quality and well-explained videos, I think a quick-hit video breakdown would push this course into a new league.

 Digital Platform & User Experience